Skip to main content

 Clinician-Led Design

 New solutions designed with clinicians' feedback address real-world supply chain challenges.
 User-centered inventory management software saves nurses time.
 Kits tailored to procedures simplify hospital supply chain logistics.
 Voice technology enables hands-free direction for staff.
 The supply chain is evolving to serve patients and providers.
+For a step-by-step look at how to build a clinician-led supply chain strategy — from stakeholder engagement to point-of-use system design — see how EHR integration works in practice in our post on Revolutionizing Hospital Supply Chains.

 Focus on Value